stac-utils/stac-validator/README.md

   --no_output                     Do not print output to console.
   --log_file TEXT                 Save full recursive output to log file
                                   (local filepath).
+  --pydantic                      Validate using stac-pydantic models for enhanced
+                                  type checking and validation.
   --help                          Show this message and exit.
 ```